govuk-one-login/authentication-frontend/.github/PULL_REQUEST_TEMPLATE.md

 Delete this section if the PR does not change the UI.

+## Performance Analysis have been informed of the change

+- [ ] Performance Analysis have been informed of the change

 ## Related PRs

 Please include links to PRs in other repositories relevant to this PR.